 More about Crime Cymru

 Gŵyl CRIME CYMRU Festival began with a virtual event in April 2021 where 3300 people registered to view the live on-line sessions.
-These were recorded to YouTube and, by mid-May, had been viewed 4500 times.
+These were recorded to YouTube and, by mid-May, had been viewed over 4500 times.
 Many can still be viewed via the 2021 Festival tab.
-The physical festival will follow, in April 2022.
+2022 was originally to be our first real life festival, however COVID has required a re-think, so we are again organising a vibrant and inclusive on-line festival, deferring the live event to 2023.
 Thereafter, the festivals – real and virtual – will run biennially.

 Come join us.